h4ck3rm1k3/openmedialibrary/README.md

     ./ctl update

+On Linux you need a working python2 installation with PIL, pyhon-lxml and poppler-utils:

+    apt-get install python2.7 python-imaging  python-lxml poppler-utils

 Platform
 ----------

-If you install Open Media Library on a architecture thats not directly supported, you need a working python 2.7.x installation and the following packages:
+If you install Open Media Library on a architecture that is currently not upported, you need a working python 2.7 installation and the following packages:

     apt-get install \
         python-pypdf python-stdnum python-html5lib python-chardet python-openssl \